 Ensure players have all the required equipment to participate in practices and games safely.
 Skates should fit properly and be in good condition, to prevent falls and crashes.
 Helmets do not prevent concussions but should always be worn properly to prevent other head injuries.
-Mouthguards have not been proven to prevent concussions, but may reduce risk and should always be worn to prevent injuries to the mouth and teeth.
+Mouthguards have not been proven to prevent concussions, but should always be worn to prevent injuries to the mouth and teeth.